-Kanu Hawaii is a founding partner of Zero Waste Oahu and has served as a fiscal sponsor of Pono Home, Shifted Energy, March for Science, and Hui Aloha.
-Read about how we collaborate and the work that these organizations do to improve local communities.
+Kanu Hawaiʻi is a founding partner of Zero Waste Oʻahu and has served as a fiscal sponsor of Pono Home, Shifted Energy, March for Science, Hui Aloha and KKCC.
+Read about how we’ve collaborated and the work that these organizations do to improve local communities.

 King Kamehameha Celebration Commission

 King Kamehameha Celebration Commission honors King Kamehameha the Great for creating a unified island kingdom with strength and intelligence.
 Annual festivities, including the Lei Draping ceremony, Pā‘ū, and other statewide Kamehameha Day parade events, commemorate the June 11 holiday.

 Zero Waste Oʻahu is building a healthier future, with a balanced consumer culture and less waste, through a system of proactive interventions in our current production methods, purchasing practices, and waste management, systems.
 Kanu Hawaiʻi collaborated with Kokua Hawaiʻi Foundation, Surfrider Oʻahu, Sustainable Coastlines Hawaiʻi, and the Sierra Club of Hawaii to establish Zero Waste Oʻahu.